New York Vehicular Manslaughter Defense Lawyers

 In addition to fines, imprisonment, and the possibility of a civil lawsuit, those convicted of felonious vehicular manslaughter face having a criminal record for the rest of their lives.
 That record can be accessed by employers, licensing boards, educational institutions, and government agencies, and may interfere with gaining admission to a college or university or finding employment as a teacher, government employee or medical professional, among other occupations.
 Also, landlords often discover a defendant’s record during background checks which may limit housing opportunities.
 Moreover, an individual with a felony conviction may not vote, sit on a jury, or run for public office.

-Trusted Defense for Vehicular Manslaughter Charges
+Strategic Defense for Vehicular Manslaughter Charges in NY

 Our experience has shown and results have proven that no vehicular manslaughter case is infallible.
 Depending on the circumstances, defense strategies may include: